250 MW / 250 MWh

 South Australia has a unique opportunity to swiftly decarbonise and transition to full renewable integration with its unparalleled renewable energy sources.
 Flexible capacity is vital for the state to reach its 100% renewable energy target by 2030, supporting Australia’s net-zero emissions target by 2050.

 Wärtsilä’s 250 MW / 250 MWh grid-scale battery at AGL Energy’s Torrens Island Power Station in South Australia is a significant development that will advance the nation’s path to decarbonisation.
-The energy storage system will support the growth of renewables and be the first battery constructed as part of AGL’s targeted 850 MW national battery pipeline.
+The energy storage system, including both hardware and software, will support the growth of renewables and be the first battery constructed as part of AGL’s targeted 850 MW national battery pipeline.

 |Site size||250 MW / 250 MWh|